Modifying an Existing Programme

 Exceptional Modifications (University level approval)

-This type of modification can be used to create a 'clone' of an existing programme, which may require an Approval in Principle form (see the proposing a new programme page) and/or the completion of the Appendix (see below).
+This type of modification can be used to create a 'clone' of an existing programme, which may require the completion of a Programme Proposal (Part A: Strategic Approval) form (see the Proposing a New Programme page) and/or the completion of the Appendix (see below).

 Exceptional modifications include the following: